GemCopeland/personal-website/src/pages/home.md

   Your data isn’t collected when using this site.
 If you switch to high contrast mode, the site sets up a cookie to remember your preference.
 This cookie expires in one year.
 ---

-I am an interdependent digital designer and researcher.
+I am an interdependent digital designer and researcher, currently based in London.

-I am currently working on [Common Knowledge](http://commonknowledge.coop), a worker cooperative that designs digital tools for and with grassroots activists.
+I am a member of [Common Knowledge](http://commonknowledge.coop), a worker cooperative that designs digital tools for and with grassroots activists.

-I am also part of [Evening Class](https://evening-class.org/), a design collective and self-organised learning group.
-Together we develop research around our common interests, write texts, host events, run workshops, work on design projects and support one another.
+I am also part of the [Designers + Cultural Workers branch](https://twitter.com/UVW_DCW) of United Voices of the World and [Evening Class](https://evening-class.org/), a self-organised learning group.

-I have worked in Australia, The Netherlands and the UK and have led digital design projects for a wide range of organisations, primarily within the cultural, social innovation and educational sectors.
-Most recently, I was the senior digital art director at [Future Corp](https://futurecorp.london/) in London.
+I have led digital design projects for a range of organisations in Australia, The Netherlands and the UK, most recently at [Future Corp](https://futurecorp.london/) in London.

-I am available for collaborations, lectures or workshops, and love talking to new people, so send me an email.